sourceallies/rtl-mock-component/README.md

     ```Typescript
     expect(getByMockComponent(MyChildComponent)).toBeInTheDocument();
     ```
 6. `getMockComponent` and the other query functions return a `MockedComponentElement<T>` that extends from `HTMLElement` and adds a `props` property that can be asserted on.
-For example, to make sure that the compnent is currently rendered with the open prop set to true:
+For example, to make sure that the component is currently rendered with the open prop set to true:
     ```Typescript
     expect(getByMockComponent(MyChildComponent).props.open).toBe(true);
     ```